Rash on Baby’s Face – Types, Causes, and Treatment

 4. Poor Hygiene

-If your friends and relatives, they may not always use a sanitiser to clean their hands before taking him in their arms or when playing with him.
+If your friends and relatives come to your house, they may not always use a sanitiser to clean their hands before taking him in their arms or when playing with him.
 Holding the baby without washing hands may also cause germs and other particles to come in contact with the baby’s sensitive skin, causing reactions.
 In case a rash has just disappeared, the presence of germs could cause it to appear again.

 If proper cleanliness is not maintained in the house, it could also lead to allergic reactions which may cause a rash to appear.
 If you don’t clean or disinfect your house or your baby’s toys regularly, the dust particles in the room or on the toys may circulate around the room.
 If these dust particles are inhaled by the baby or come in contact with his skin, it may cause the rash to appear.
 These germs could also make your baby ill.

 5. Pet Allergies

 If you have pets in your home, their presence could also trigger allergies in your baby.
 Pet hair usually litter around the house and may trigger allergic reactions.
 If you play with your pet, make sure your hands and body are clear of any saliva or pet hair before you take your baby in your arms.

 Types of Rashes